GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
-Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Nathaniel Borenstein*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts